tkhamez/neucore/frontend/README.md

 ## Install

 Install dependencies and build:
 ```
 npm install
 npm run build
 ```

 For production use:
 ```
 npm run build:prod
 ```

 Rebuild on change:
 ```
 npm run watch
 ```

-Note: This will not remove and create the Google font files, as this takes too long.
-Therefore, first run `npm run build` to create them before using `npm run watch`.

 ## Style Guide